telerik/winforms-docs/controls/task-board/task-board-overview.md

 * **Styling and Appearance**: RadTaskBoard comes with a variety of themes and properties that allow you to enhance the control's appearance.

 * **Touch Support**: The RadTaskBoard control also provides out-of-the-box touch support.

+* **Scrolling**: Every column offers a vertical scrollbar allowing the end users to scroll the task cards within the column.
+Using the Mouse wheel also scrolls the view.
+Shift + Mouse wheel scrolls the main element.

 # See Also